KNowledgeOnWebScale/OntoDESIDE-Tutorials/getting-started.md

 ### How to link two entities

 We need to link the dimensions length, width and height with the products.
-Details of the available dimensions can be found in the file "[lindner_products_dimensions-1.csv](example-data/x-domain/lindner/lindner_products_dimensions-1.csv)":
+This information is available in the file "[tutorial_products_dimensions.csv](example-data/x-domain/lindner/tutorial_products_dimensions.csv)":

 |**Measured_product**|**Length**|**Width**|**Height**|
 |--------------------|----------|---------|----------|
 |Nortec_1234|600|600|45|
 |pedestal_1234|600|600|2000|

-Let's do this first of all for the length.
+The unit used in this file is millimeter.

+To simplify the example, we'll only consider length; width and height can be handled similarly.

 We define the following rules: